plotters-rs/plotters/doc-template/readme.template.md

 * **WebAssembly Support** Rust is one of few the language with the best WASM support.
 Plotting in Rust could be very useful for visualization on a web page and would have a huge performance improvement comparing to Javascript.

-### What type of figure is supported?
+### What types of figure are supported?

-We are not limited to any specific type of figure at all.
+Plotters is not limited to any specific type of figure.
 You can create your own types of figures easily with the Plotters API.

 But Plotters provides some builtin figure types for convenience.
 Currently, we support line series, point series, candlestick series, and histogram.
 And the library is designed to be able to render multiple figure into a single image.